Icicle Creek Winter Piano Festival

 All masterclasses are free and open to public and held in Canyon Wren Recital Hall.

-Faculty Concert – Saturday, January 13 at 7:00pm, Canyon Wren Recital Hall – TICKETS
+Faculty Concert with Christina Dahl, Oxana Ejokina, Gilbert Kalish and Seth Knopp Saturday, January 19 at 7:00 PM, Canyon Wren Recital Hall – TICKETS

 Christina Dahl has established a reputation as one of the leading teachers of her generation, working for nearly twenty years in the Stony Brook University graduate music department, a program that has fostered eclectic pianists whose careers range from Bang On a Can and Yarn/Wire membership to prizewinning in the Cleveland Competition, the Gina Bachauer, the Orleans and other international solo competitions.
 She has directed chamber music jointly with the Emerson Quartet at Stony Brook for more than ten years.
 She has recently given masterclasses at New England Conservatory, Royal College of Music Stockholm and the Steinhardt series at NYU.
 Since childhood her focus has been on chamber music: Christina can be heard on the Bridge, Albany and Tzadik labels.
 She has twice been a cultural ambassador for the US State Department, and has toured and taught master classes in Africa, South America and the United States.
 She has played at the Gilmore International Piano Festival, Aspen, the Banff Centre, the Steans Institute at Ravinia, been a fellow twice at Tanglewood, has collaborated with her distinguished colleagues at Stony Brook in promoting new music, and has premiered pieces written specifically for her and Gilbert Kalish by composers on the faculty.
 She has played at the Gilmore International Piano Festival, Aspen, the Banff Centre, the Steans Institute at Ravinia, and Tanglewood.